I.e. Versus E.g.

 So now that you have a few tricks for remembering what the abbreviations mean, let's think about how to use them in a sentence.

 E.g. means “for example,” so you use it to introduce an example: I like card games, e.g., bridge and crazy eights.
-Because I used e.g., you know that I have provided a list of examples of card games that I like.
+Because I used e.g., you know that I have given you a list of examples of card games that I like.
 It's not a finite list of all card games I like; it's just a few examples.

 On the other hand, i.e. means “in other words,” so you use it to introduce a further clarification: I like to play cards, i.e., bridge and crazy eights.
 Because I used i.e., which introduces a clarification, you know that these are the only card games that I enjoy.